 #7 Read the Christmas Story in the Bible

-Every Christmas Eve we read the nativity story found in Luke chapter 2.
-Sure candy canes, gingerbread houses and Christmas trees are amazing, but we also want our children to understand why we celebrate this holiday, the birth of our Savior!
+Every Christmas Eve, we read the nativity story found in Luke chapter 2.
+Sure, candy canes, gingerbread houses, and Christmas trees are incredible, but we also want our children to understand why we celebrate this holiday, the birth of our Savior!
 Reading the story of Jesus’ arrival on Earth is a great way to bring everyone’s attention back to the true reason we celebrate each December.

 #8 DIY A Tree Ornament Together

 My sister surprised us at our wedding and asked guests to bring a Christmas tree ornament.
-It was such a personal and special gift idea!
-Each year when we hang the ornaments on our tree we are reminded of all our family and friends.
+It was such a personal and unique gift idea!
+We are reminded of all our family and friends when we hang the ornaments on our tree each year.
+To add to our collection, our kids craft a DIY ornament each year.
+They may not appreciate it right now, but I know they will love it when they get older and have handmade ornaments to share with their kids!

 We’ve also taken up crafting tree ornaments with our kids.
 On both of their first Christmas’ we made salt dough ornaments with their handprints.
 Our daughter also loved making these Sesame Inspired Christmas Balls and she already asked to do it again this year!